InstituteforDiseaseModeling/covid-mobility-and-behavior/README.md

     make data

 Now we should be able to run the demo notebook from the [/demo](/demo) folder.
+The installation process is expected to take up to 10 minutes (20 minutes for slow connections).

 Note that the raw SafeGraph data is not publicly accessible and cannot be downloaded automatically.
 Access has to be requested through <a href = "https://www.safegraph.com/covid-19-data-consortium">SafeGraph COVID data consortium</a>.
 The CBG-level mobility data should be placed in `data/raw`.
 While the results of our analysis could be viewed by accessing the [/notebooks](/notebooks) directory, the code would not run correctly without the raw SafeGraph data.